SHAHCoinvip/shahcoin/src/minisketch/README.md

 * Generic 64-bit: POWER9 CP9M06 system at 2.8 GHz (Talos II)
 * Generic 32-bit: Cortex-A53 at 1.2 GHz (Raspberry Pi 3B)

-It shows how CLMUL implementations are faster for certain fields (specifically, field sizes for which an irreducible polynomial of the form *x<sup>b</sup> + x + 1* over *GF(2)* exists, and to a lesser extent, fields which are a multiple of 8 bits).
-It also shows how (for now) a significant performance drop exists for fields larger than 32 bits on 32-bit platforms.
+It shows how CLMUL implementations are faster for certain fields (specifically, field sizes for which an irreducible polynomial of the form *x<sup>b</sup> + x + 1* over *GF(2)* exists, and to a lesser extent, fields which are a multiple of 8 shahbits).
+It also shows how (for now) a significant performance drop exists for fields larger than 32 shahbits on 32-bit platforms.
 Note that the three lines are not at the same scale (the Raspberry Pi 3B is around 10x slower for 32-bit fields than the Core i7; the POWER9 is around 1.3x slower).

 Below we compare the PinSketch algorithm (which `libminisketch` is an implementation of) with other set reconciliation algorithms: